zalando-stups/documentation/components/senza.rst

     Cloud Formation template.
     The expected format is: "senza:kms:AQICAH...r0lbg==" where "senza:kms:" is the chosen prefix and the remainder is the encrypted secret.

 ..
 Tip:: Follow the vendor's instructions to `Create an API token`_.

+``SpotinstAccountId``
+    Optional property the contains the target Spotinst cloud account.
+For ex. ``act-123c12d3`` Senza will try to discover the target Spotinst cloud account by looking up the one associated with the AWS account where the CloudFormation stack is being deployed to.
+You can lookup the Spotinst cloud account id using the `Spotinst console`_.

+..
+WARNING:: Spotinst account discovery is only possible with personal tokens.
+When using programmatic user tokens this property **MUST** be present or the deployment will fail.

 ..
 Note:: By default any HTML entities within a parameter will be escaped, this may cause some unexpected behaviour.
 In the event you need to workaround this use three braces either side of your argument evaluation e.g. ``{{{Arguments.ApplicationId}}}``